tendermint/tendermint/UPGRADING.md

 The `node.RunForever` function was removed.
 Signal handling and running forever should instead be explicitly configured by the caller.
 See how we do it [here](https://github.com/tendermint/tendermint/blob/30519e8361c19f4bf320ef4d26288ebc621ad725/cmd/tendermint/commands/run_node.go#L60).

+### Other

+All hashes, except for public key addresses, are now 32-bytes.

 ## v0.25.0